-The Coveo Usage Analytics (Coveo UA) module allows you to track analytics data for a Coveo Search Page.
-Various events that occur within it (queries, clicks, etc.) are logged in the Coveo Cloud platform, where they can be used to generate custom reports.
+The Coveo Usage Analytics (Coveo UA) module allows you to track analytics data for a Coveo-Powered Search Page.
+Various events that occur within it (queries, clicks, etc.) are logged in the Coveo Platform, where they can be used to generate custom reports.

-The Coveo UA module is enabled by default in a Coveo Search Page.
+The Coveo UA module is enabled by default in a Coveo-Powered Search Page.
 Therefore, no configuration is needed to capture search page events (see Usage Analytics Recorded Events).